awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Reference.md

 #### Usage notes<a name="mysql_rds_set_external_master_with_auto_position-usage-notes"></a>

 For an Aurora MySQL DB cluster, you call this stored procedure while connected to the primary instance\.

 The master user must run the `mysql.rds_set_external_master_with_auto_position` procedure\.
 The master user runs this procedure on the primary instance of an Aurora MySQL DB cluster that acts as a replication target\.
 This can be the replication target of an external MySQL DB instance or an Aurora MySQL DB cluster\.

 For Aurora, this procedure is supported for Aurora MySQL version 2\.04 and later MySQL 5\.7\-compatible versions\.
-GTID\-based replication isn't supported for Aurora MySQL 1\.1 or 1\.0\.
+GTID\-based replication isn't supported for Aurora MySQL version 1\.
 For Aurora MySQL version 3, use the procedure `mysql.rds_set_external_source_with_auto_position` instead\.

 Before you run `mysql.rds_set_external_master_with_auto_position`, configure the external MySQL DB instance to be a replication master\.
 To connect to the external MySQL instance, specify values for `replication_user_name` and `replication_user_password`\.
 These values must indicate a replication user that has `REPLICATION CLIENT` and `REPLICATION SLAVE` permissions on the external MySQL instance\.

 **To configure an external MySQL instance as a replication master**

 1. Using the MySQL client of your choice, connect to the external MySQL instance and create a user account to be used for replication\.
 The following is an example\.

    ```
    CREATE USER 'repl_user'@'mydomain.com' IDENTIFIED BY 'SomePassW0rd'
    ```

 1. On the external MySQL instance, grant `REPLICATION CLIENT` and `REPLICATION SLAVE` privileges to your replication user\.
 The following example grants `REPLICATION CLIENT` and `REPLICATION SLAVE` privileges on all databases for the `'repl_user'` user for your domain\.

    ```
    GRANT REPLICATION CLIENT, REPLICATION SLAVE ON *.* TO 'repl_user'@'mydomain.com'
    IDENTIFIED BY 'SomePassW0rd'
    ```

 When you call `mysql.rds_set_external_master_with_auto_position`, Amazon RDS records certain information\.
 This information is the time, the user, and an action of `"set master"` in the `mysql.rds_history` and `mysql.rds_replication_status` tables\.

 To skip a specific GTID\-based transaction that is known to cause a problem, you can use the [mysql\.rds\_skip\_transaction\_with\_gtid](#mysql_rds_skip_transaction_with_gtid) stored procedure\.
 For more information about working with GTID\-based replication, see [Using GTID\-based replication for Amazon Aurora MySQL](mysql-replication-gtid.md)\.

 #### Examples<a name="mysql_rds_set_external_master_with_auto_position-examples"></a>